Samuel Butler (poet): Other writings

 Most of his other writings never saw print until they were collected and published by Robert Thyer in 1759.
 Butler wrote many short biographies, epigrams and verses, the earliest surviving from 1644.
 Of his verses, the best known is "The Elephant on the Moon", about a mouse trapped in a telescope, a satire on Sir Paul Neale of the Royal Society.
 Butler's taste for the mock heroic is shown by another early poem Cynarctomachy, or Battle between Bear and Dogs, which is both a homage to and a parody of a Greek poem ascribed to Homer, Batrachomyomachia.
 He wrote the poem Upon Philip Nye's Thanksgiving Beard about the Puritan Philip Nye and later also mentioned him in Hudibras.
 His supposed lack of money later in life is strange as he had numerous unpublished works which could have offered him income including a set of Theophrastan character sketches which were not printed until 1759.
 Many other works are dubiously attributed to him.

-Quotations

-A News-monger is a Retailer of Rumour, that takes up upon Trust, and sells as cheap as he buys.
-He deals in a perishable Commodity, that will not keep: for if it be not fresh it lies upon his Hands, and will yield nothing.
-True or false is all one to him; for Novelty being the Grace of bothe, a Truth grows stale as soon as a Lye...